Native Bird Care of Sisters, Oregon

 • Scrub baths at least once a week or two times a month under normal conditions.

-• Do not put soap or cleaning chemicals in your yard.
+• Do not put soap or cleaning chemicals in your birdbaths.

-• Be careful about dumping bleach or soap into your yard, both are deadly to birds.
-Instead, take the bath top off and wash in a tub.
+• Do not get bleach or soap in your yard, both are deadly to birds.
+Instead, take the bath top off and wash in a tub or driveway.

-• Water features should be turned off, cleaned as best they can be, and allowed to go dry for a few days.
-With disease spread, do this more frequently.
+• Water features should be turned off, cleaned as best they can be.
+With disease spread, do this more frequently or turn the feature off.

 • If you have large water features you cannot clean easily, remove your feeders if you have sick birds.